lightray22/andromeda-desktop-clients/README.md

 `-DSANITIZE` allows building with sanitizers with GCC and Clang.
 The default is `address,leak,undefined` (AddressSanitizer, LeakSanitizer, UndefinedBehaviorSanitizer).
 Other (mutually-exclusive) options include `memory` (MemorySanitizer) (Clang only), and `thread` (ThreadSanitizer).
 See [GCC Instrumentation Options](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html) and [Google Sanitizers](https://github.com/google/sanitizers).

-These must be disabled (use `none`) to use Valgrind.
+These must be disabled (use `none`) to use Valgrind tools.
 LeakSanitizer does not work on AppleClang (macOS).
 No sanitizers work on musl libc (Alpine Linux).

+## Memory Allocation

+libandromeda allocates file data memory pages manually using `mmap` rather than `malloc`.
+To disable this, build with `-DWITHOUT_MMAP=1`.
+This reduces performance but is recommended when running valgrind memcheck.